ToggleBoy/PassWord_Manager/README.md

 # PassWord_Manager
+Using Python

-Using basic Encryption and Decryption Method
+Basic Encryption and Decryption Method

 The Data's are been stored in json file format.